Although it’s possible to purchase high-quality weed from a dispensary, there are few things more thrilling than growing cannabis outdoors.

 Protecting Your Marijuana Plant from Pets & Pests

-First of all, it is imperative that you keep your marijuana healthy because blooming plants have a natural resistance to specific pests.
+It is imperative that you keep your marijuana healthy because blooming plants have a natural resistance to specific pests.
 You can add ladybugs and lacewings, as these predators keep harmful pests at bay while doing no damage themselves.

 Protecting Your Weed from Rain & Wind